HMS Southampton (1757): Career

 On 2 December 1796 Southampton encountered the Spanish naval brig El Corso off Monaco as El Corso was on her way from Genoa to Barcelona.
 Southampton captured El Corso by boarding.
 She was armed with eighteen 6-pounder guns and had a crew of 136 men under the command of Don Antonio Oacaro.
 The Royal Navy took the brig into service as HMS Corso.

 In September 1789 Richard Goodwin Keats was appointed her captain.
 She was engaged on two cruises of observation in the chops of the Channel and a voyage to Gibraltar conveying Prince Edward to his new command.
-Southampton was readied as part of lord howe's fleet to respond to the Nootka sound incident, but was not required to put to sea.
+Southampton was readied as part of Lord Howe's fleet to respond to the Nootka sound incident, but was not required to put to sea.
 Keats had written to the Admiralty concerned at the state of his new command, which had not been in the docks for three years, during which she had grounded several times, and in 1790 she was paid off.

+On 2 September, 1800 she made contact with USS Philadelphia in the West Indies.
+Mid January, 1801 she was at Basseterre, St. Christophers.

 Lloyd's List reported that Southampton and the sloop-of-war HMS Brazen had run aground and lost their masts on the coast of Mississippi during a great hurricane on 19 and 20 August 1812, but that the crews were saved.
 Both vessels were refloated, repaired, and returned to service.
 Brazen arrived at New Providence; Southampton arrived at Jamaica on 6 October.
 Although neither vessel was lost in the hurricane, Southampton was lost about a month later when she hit an uncharted rock.

 On 22 November, Southampton, under the command of Captain James Lucas Yeo, captured the American brig USS Vixen.
 Vixen was armed with twelve 18-pounder carronades and two 9-pounder bow chasers, and had a crew of 130 men under the command of Captain George Reed.
 She had been out five weeks but had not captured anything.